Betterment vs Etrade, 2026 Update

 How Many Clients Do Betterment and Etrade Have?

-Both Betterment and Etrade are well known and trusted.
-It is really important to work with a broker that is reputable and one of the most simple ways of understanding this is by knowing how many clients are using their services.
+Both Betterment and Etrade are well established with their customer base.
+It is really important to work with an online broker that is professional and one of the most simple ways of understanding this is by knowing how many customers are using their services.

-Below you will find details of how many customers Betterment and Etrade have
+Below you will find details of how many customers Betterment and Etrade are active on their platform

 |